 Applicants generally cannot have filed for bankruptcy and must have some sort of verifiable credit history in order to qualify.
 OneMain verifies that you can make the monthly payments required to pay back your loan and uses your credit score and income to determine your loan rate.
-Loan amounts range from $1,500 to $25,000, and the maximum you can borrow varies by your state of residence.
-Depending on the amount received, loan terms last between 3 and 5 years.
+Loan amounts range from $1,500 to $20,000, and the maximum you can borrow varies by your state of residence.
+Depending on the amount received, loan terms last 24, 36, 48, or 60 months.

 OneMain Loan Comparison

 With the option to take out a secured personal loan and the benefit of physical locations, OneMain does have a certain appeal for some consumers in the market for a personal loan.
 See what you can find when you shop around with some of OneMain Financial’s competitors.

 The SoFi personal loan has some qualities that are attractive to individuals with poor credit who are considering a OneMain loan, but those positive attributes are paired with other features that may quickly exclude much of OneMain’s audience.
 While SoFi offers attractive rates and doesn’t have a stated credit minimum, the company generally limits itself to high income earners and is considered a highly selective lender.

 With fixed rates from 5.990%–17.67% APR with auto-pay, SoFi offers a clear advantage over OneMain, and SoFi also provides loans in amounts from $5,000 to $100,000 with 32 to 7 year terms.
 Lenders tend to offer the better rates to the most creditworthy applicants, so it’s arguable that these excellent rates are indicative of SoFi’s selective nature.
 If you have low credit, low income and a short financial history, you might not want to risk the hit your credit score takes to apply for a SoFi personal loan.